ivelin1936/-Assignment-Backend/README.md

 ### Demo
 #### Shopping items with Gold Discount Card with Mock data: turnover $1500, purchase value $1300;
-* Getting card and start the shopping.
-Need to create an instace of card with turnover = 1300$
+* Create an instace of golden card with turnover = 1300$
 ```
 DiscountCard goldenCard = new GoldCard(1300);
 ```